 Semiconductors, which are integral to new cars and countless other products, are a great example of a critical product with numerous supply chain choke points.
-Their design and manufacture require specialized knowledge and manufacturing equipment that is difficult to acquire and expensive to produce, factors that have led to geographic consolidation of the supply chain.
-Three locations—the United States, China, and Taiwan—have roughly 70% of market share in semiconductor assembly, testing, and packaging (figure 1).20 Taiwan and South Korea together manufacture all of the most advanced semiconductors.21
+Their design and manufacture require specialised knowledge and manufacturing equipment that is difficult to acquire and expensive to produce, factors that have led to geographic consolidation of the supply chain.
+Three locations—the United States, China and Taiwan—have roughly 70% of market share in semiconductor assembly, testing and packaging (figure 1).20 Taiwan and South Korea together manufacture all of the most advanced semiconductors.21

-Such specialization inevitably creates choke points and supply chain vulnerabilities.
-COVID-19 disruptions have caused shortages that continue to delay the manufacture and shipment of vehicles and many other products dependent on semiconductors.22
+Such specialisation inevitably creates choke points and supply chain vulnerabilities.
+COVID-19 disruptions have caused shortages that continue to delay the manufacture and shipment of vehicles and many other products dependant on semiconductors.22